 August in the Garden

-It’s time to order seeds to have them on hand in preparation for planting next month after we get through the hottest weather.
+It’s time to order seeds for your winter garden.
+You won’t plant them right away, but you want to have them on hand in preparation for planting next month, after we get through the hottest weather.

 August is mulching and watering month in the garden.
 Mulching is an important because it will keep evaporation of water down to a minimum and will keep plants’ roots cool, too.